 I do a lot of driving outside of work, but make sure I have Bluetooth so I can answer on hands-free.
 The new perception of using a phone at the wheel hasn’t changed what I do, but I'm hoping they will make other people think twice.

 The large fines are, I hope, acting as a deterrent and helping save lives.
 I must confess, however, that I made a very quick phone call while stationary in a traffic jam on the M6 to tell my brother that I would be terribly late.

 I've only learned by doing this interview that it wasn't legal, as I didn't know the law still applied when you are stationary – I certainly won't do it again.
 With these new penalties and all the publicity there really is no excuse, so I'll pull in at a service station instead.

 Are people now less likely to use a phone at the wheel?

 It's no small task to persuade the UK's population, who collectively check their smartphones over a billion times a day, to ignore their mobile while driving.

-However, the new laws have had an impact, whether it's making people more aware of the potential dangers of using your phone at the wheel, or even bringing their attention to the regulations in the first place.
+But the focus on stopping people using their phone at the wheel is having an impact, whether it's making people more aware of the potential dangers, or even bringing their attention to the regulations in the first place.